-- Director Laska served as District representative on the Monterey Regional Waste Management District (MRWMD).
+- Director Laska served as District representative on Board of Directors for Monterey Regional Waste Management District (MRWMD).

-- Directors Verbanec and Froke represented the District at four Special Districts Association of Monterey County meetings.
+- Directors Verbanec and Froke represented District at four Special Districts Association of Monterey County meetings.

-- Directors Verbanec and McKee served on the CAWD/PBCSD Wastewater Reclamation Project Management Committee.
+- Directors Verbanec and McKee served on CAWD/PBCSD Wastewater Reclamation Project Management Committee.

-- Deputy General Manager served as the special district representative and the Chair of the Monterey County Treasury Oversight Committee; member of the ACWA/JPIA Finance and Audit Committee.
+- Deputy General Manager served as special district representative and Chair of the Monterey County Treasury Oversight Committee; member of ACWA/JPIA Finance and Audit Committee.

-- General Manager served as a Director of the local Monterey Bay Chapter of the American Public Works Association and served on the Monterey County Disaster Council.
+- General Manager served as a Director of the local Monterey Bay Chapter of American Public Works Association and served on Monterey County Disaster Council.

 Finance / Information Systems (view)

 - Received Government Finance Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting for Comprehensive Annual Financial Report (CAFR) for fiscal year ending 2018.

 - Received an unmodified (“clean”) opinion from outside independent auditors on the District annual financial statements with no management recommendations.

-- Provided support to the CAWD/PBCSD Wastewater Reclamation Project and the DMFC by reviewing bank reconciliations, accounting journal and monthly disbursement reports.
+- Provided ongoing oversight support to CAWD/PBCSD Wastewater Reclamation Project and DMFC by reviewing monthly accounting records.

 - Prepare CAFR to qualify for GFOA Certificate of Achievement for fiscal year ending June 2019.